-The Tuscola Partnership for Tobacco Reduction is a community-based coalition comprised of members of human service agencies, schools and the general public.
+Tobacco Reduction efforts are conducted through the Tuscola County Safe Communities Coalition which is a community based coalition comprised of members of human service agencies, schools and the general public.
 This coalition meets on a quarterly basis and welcomes new members and provides a tobacco resource distribution and referral service to the community.
 The objectives are as outlined:

-- 1)Develop and maintain community mobilization and awareness around tobacco-related issues. - 2) Develop and maintain multi-cultural input into coalition efforts. - 3) Promote and increase the availability of clean indoor air in the community. - 4) Promotion of tobacco use cessation targeting health care providers in Tuscola County. - 5) Encourage all area schools to be 24/7 Smoke Free.
+- 1) Develop and maintain community mobilization and awareness around tobacco-related issues. - 2) Develop and maintain multi-cultural input into coalition efforts. - 3) Promote and increase the availability of clean indoor air in the community. - 4) Promotion of tobacco use cessation targeting health care providers in Tuscola County. - 5) Encourage all area schools to be 24/7 Smoke Free. - 6) Encourage smoking cessation in pregnant and post partum women.